Local Optimality of Almost Piecewise-Linear Quantizers for Witsenhausen's Problem: Introduction

 \section{Introduction}

 In his seminal work \cite{Witsen_68}, Witsenhausen constructed a simple two-stage Linear-Quadratic-Gaussian (LQG) decentralized control problem where the optimal controller happens to be nonlinear.
 This example showed for the first time that linear quadratic Gaussian team problems can have nonlinear solutions.
-Using this counterexample, \cite{Basar_TAC_76} produced an example showing that the standard decentralized static output feedback optimal control problem of linear deterministic systems could also admit nonlinear solutions.
-For nearly half a century, this counterexample has been a subject of intense research across multiple communities (\cite{Ho_TAC_80, Basar_TAC_87, Sanjoy_99, Verdu_CDC_11, Grover_IT_15, Basar_SIAM_15}).
+Using this counterexample, \cite{Basar_TAC_76} produced an example showing that the standard decentralized static output feedback optimal control problem of linear deterministic systems could also admit nonlinear solutions.\footnote{Another relevant setting in which nonlinear equilibria may emerge is the seminal work of Crawford and Sobel (\cite{Sobel_82}) on signaling games where misaligned objectives of a sender and a receiver can result in quantized equilibrium strategies.
+Recently, authors in \cite{Serdar_TAC_17} consider an extension of this model to a noisy channel setup and show that for a Gaussian source and scalar signals the equilibrium encoder is linear.} For nearly half a century, this counterexample has been a subject of intense research across multiple communities (\cite{Ho_TAC_80, Basar_TAC_87, Sanjoy_99, Verdu_CDC_11, Grover_IT_15, Basar_SIAM_15}).